MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

     You can't change the region after you've set it.

-8. The setup process starts and might take up to 20 minutes to run.
+8. The setup process starts and might take a few minutes to run.
 If you prefer, you can sign out and then return after installation is completed.
 9. After setup is completed, the **Congratulations** screen appears.
 10. Select **Continue**.
 11. You're prompted to review important information about the Fair Credit Reporting Act (FCRA).
 After you've completed your review, select **I accept**.